cecilia-sartori/gs-exam/docs/1_intro.md

 ### How to plot data on a map without latitude and longitude?

 In most cases, the only way is to use a geocoder.
 It takes strings as input, such as addresses, and returns georeferenced locations.
 However,there is no free lunch.
-The names of the places can correspond to more than one location, such as Georgia (USA Federal State and country located in the Caucasus), and territories with controversial international recognition (Kosovo under UNSCR 1244, Palestinian territories, Hong Kong...) are hardly ever decoded correctly.
+The name of the places can correspond to more than one location, such as Georgia (USA Federal State and country located in the Caucasus), and territories with controversial international recognition (Kosovo under UNSCR 1244, Palestinian territories, Hong Kong...) are hardly ever decoded correctly.
 What to do then?
-In general, providing more information to the geocoder ensures a better result.
-In the Georgia case, adding subregions to the query works.
+In general, providing more information to the geocoder ensure a better result.
+In the Georgia case, adding subregions to the query solve the issue.

 In some lucky cases (as this very one), when data have no geometry but the country codes ([ISO](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)), we can use `plotly`, a fancy library that creates great interactive maps.